- Ocean Fishing

 CDFW has dedicated staff specifically to assist in coordinating MPA outreach and education product reviews and input.
 Your draft products should be sent to staff on the MPA Outreach Coordination Project staff who will work with your organization to provide both initial and final input and review of your products while working with your organization to ensure product accuracy.
 This process may take one to three rounds of feedback and up to several weeks to complete.
 However, it will ensure that your product is accurate, complete and up to date.

 Before you begin your project, CDFW suggests you take a look at the MPA Outreach Quick Reference Guide.
 Following these guidelines will help with product development and may also help to expedite the CDFW review process.
-A table of standardized MPA color coding is also available.
+A table of standardized MPA color coding and an approved summary of MPA regulations are also available.